Admissions to Reception

 Nearness of children's homes to school - we use the distance between the child’s permanent home address and the school, measured in a straight line using Ordnance Survey address point data.
 Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by Ordnance Survey.
 The same address point on the school site is used for everybody.
 When we apply the distance criterion for an oversubscribed Community or Voluntary Controlled school, these straight line measurements are used to determine how close each applicant’s address is to the school.

 The Local Authority offers all places.
 Should you be refused a place you may request that your child’s name be included on the school’s waiting list.
 You also have the right to appeal.
+If you wish to appeal we recommend that you contact Kent County Council Admissions.

 For further advice call Kent County Council admissions on 03000 41 21 21 or email firstname.lastname@example.org